-Published April 15, 2020 By Adam Lowenstein
+Published April 15, 2020, Authored by Dr. Adam Lowenstein

 Most of us are familiar, at least vaguely, with what it means to have a migraine headache.
 Occipital neuralgia, however, is another story.
 This inflammatory condition that affects the occipital nerves at the back of the neck and head is much, much less well-known.
 The term may be used primarily by physicians who diagnose and treat the underlying causes of chronic migraines.
 Here, we discuss the symptoms, causes, and solutions for occipital neuralgia.